SPECIALIZES IN B-TO-B

 We will note that we reviewed an October 2015 application for processing through Mercury and found that the assessment fees listed are correct.
 It’s possible that Mercury is now charging assessments at actual cost, instead of the inflated pricing found in our past statement analyses.
 However, we cannot guarantee anything about Mercury’s pricing.

 Have you used Mercury as your credit card processor?
-Let us know what you think!
+Leave a review!

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.